taylorreis/taylorreis/README.md

 ### Hi there 👋

-I'm a software engineer working on identity and access management here at GitHub :octocat:
+I'm a software engineer working on identity and access management here at GitHub

 #### Core Values

-- Lead by example and hold yourself accountable
+- Lead by example
-- Communicate effectively as a human by understanding motivators and beliefs
+- Communicate clearly and accurately
-- Decisions are mutable, but they are made and reevaluated with verifiable inputs
+- Decisions are mutable, but they are made with verifiable inputs
-- Index on learning, together
+- Try your best